isosurfaces/GetSubordinates/README.md

 4. The result will also be saved as subordinates.json in the executable folder.

+5. In debug mode, call GetSubOrdinates(id) from an instance of UserRoleManager.

 ### Prerequisites

 When you launch GetSubordinates.exe, it will asks you for a user-heirarchy json file.
 You can simply press enter to load the default json file.